FunnelKit

 Well done!
 This completes your WooCommerce Google Analytics integration.

-How to Test if the Events are Capturing on Google Analytics?
+How to Test Whether Events Are Capturing in Google Analytics?

-Follow the method below on how to test the events on your WooCommerce store to check whether they are captured on Google Analytics.
+Follow the method below to test the events in your WooCommerce store and check whether they are captured in Google Analytics.

 1. Add the domain to Google Tag Assistant